cozy/cozy-stack/docs/cli/cozy-stack_features_ratio.md

 ```
       --context string   The context for the feature flags
-  -h, --help             help for context
+  -h, --help             help for ratio
 ```

 ### Options inherited from parent commands